 Living Ink is a biomaterials company on a mission to use sustainable algae technologies to replace petroleum-derived products, such as ink.
-We are changing the way ink is made by using algae as pigments for ecofriendly ink products.
-The vision is to develop a variety of ink products and colors, including digital ink.
-Currently, screen, letterpress and offset ink is being developed and refined.
+Currently, the majority of pigments used within industry are derived from petroleum, such as carbon black.
+We are changing the way pigments are made by using algae as colorants for ecofriendly ink products.
+We are commercializing the a black algae-based pigment that has a negative carbon footprint, bio-based, resistant to UV-light exposure and is safe.

 Scott Fulbright, PHD;